AWS CDK vs Terraform: The Complete 2026 Comparison

 • State files: JSON files that track your deployed infrastructure (critical for knowing what exists)

-The Terraform workflow is straightforward:
+The Terraform workflow:

 1. terraform init - Initialize working directory, download providers